 The GPA Pioneer Award recognizes the visionary contributions in grantmaking by those grantmakers that have impacted their community and the field of grantsmanship.
 Specifically, it recognizes a grantmaker that has impacted and improved the way grant professionals do their work.

 Two awards are given out annually — a local award restricted to a grantmaker headquartered within reach of the local chapter hosting the GPA Annual Conference AND an international award open to any grantmaker outside the reach of the local chapter.
-The awards will be presented at the annual GPA Annual Conference, November 11 in Atlanta, GA.
+The awards will be presented at the annual GPA Annual Conference, November 9 in San Diego, CA.

 Only GPA members in good standing may submit a nomination.